 “Stumbling onto the Grid: A Loose History of Rhythm Quantization.”
-To be presented at the American Musicological Society, Rochester, NY (November 2017).
+Presented at the American Musicological Society, Rochester, NY (November 2017).

 “Playing with Shadows: The Re-injection Loop in Georg Friedrich Haas’s Live-elektronische Musik.”
-To be presented at the Society of Music Theory Conference, Arlington, VA (November 2017).
+Presented at the Society of Music Theory Conference, Arlington, VA (November 2017).

 “The Re-injection Loop as Historical Memory in Georg Friedrich Haas’s Live-elektronische Musik.”
 To be presented at the 9th European Music Analysis Conference (EuroMAC 9), Strasbourg, FR (July 2017).